 The goal of the RSAT Program is to break the cycle of drugs and violence by reducing the demand for, the use of and the trafficking of illegal drugs.

 Three types of programs may be implemented from RSAT funds.
-They are residential, jail based and aftercare and post release treatment.
+They are residential, jail based, and aftercare services.

 Residential applicants must have the capability of housing program participants in facilities that are segregated from the general population.
 Treatment must be provided for at least six months and no longer than twelve months.
 For local applicants, the treatment must be at least three months, and segregation of the prisoners is desired, but not required, in order to be a recipient of the funding.